Human Body Systems

 Welcome to the Ureters MCQs with Answers.
 In this post, we have shared Ureters Online Test for different competitive exams.
 Find practice Ureters Practice Questions with answers in Biology Tests exams here.
 Each question offers a chance to enhance your knowledge regarding Ureters.

-The bladder is a vital organ in the urinary system, responsible for storing and expelling urine produced by the kidneys.
-It is a muscular, balloon-like structure located in the pelvis.
-The bladder’s capacity to expand and contract allows it to hold urine until it is convenient for it to be released during urination.
+In other words, the bladder is the most important organ in any urine system because it contains urine to be expelled by the kidneys.
+It is a muscular, balloon-like organ located in the pelvis.
+The bladder can expand and contract so that there will be urine in it until such time as it would be convenient for it to be expelled during urination.

 Ureters Online Quiz